 BitSight for Third-Party Risk Management includes encompassing vendor monitoring options, from a la carte monitoring options to select for each vendor, as well as preset packages to help give TPRM leaders a place to start.
 By continuously monitoring your vendors with BitSight, risk managers can use BitSight’s independently verified Security Ratings to take a confident approach to managing their programs.

 With continuous monitoring technology, third party leaders no longer have to rely on the subjective responses and data reported out by their vendors, but instead can verify the cybersecurity data from their third parties with an objective and reliable rating.
-BitSight’s TPRM product can monitor an organization’s portfolio with the necessary level of focus on critical vendors, as well as a risk monitoring option for the entire vendor pool that sometimes gets ignored when resources are tight.
+BitSight’s TPRM product can monitor an organization’s portfolio with the necessary level of focus on critical vendors, as well as a cyber risk monitoring option for the entire vendor pool that sometimes gets ignored when resources are tight.

 The effects of third party breaches are hitting organizations faster and at a greater scale than ever before, so protecting your network from your vendor’s vulnerabilities with continuous monitoring is a crucial best practice for managing third party risk.